pluralsight/guides/draft/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

 ```

-Using `--api-only` when create an  API-only application.
+By appending `--api` at the end of the generator, a API-only application will be created.
 [API-only](http://edgeguides.rubyonrails.org/api_app.html) applications are a new feature that is included in Rails 5.
-They are trimmed down versions of standard Rails applications that have features like `.erb` views, helpers and assets removed because of redundancy.
-They come with special middlewares such as `ActionController::API` , request throttling, easily configurable CORS and other custom-waived features for building APIs.
+An API application is a trimmed down version of standard Rails application that does not have unnecessary middleware such as `.erb` views, helpers and assets.
+API applications come with special middlewares such as `ActionController::API` , request throttling, easily configurable CORS and other custom-waived features for building APIs.

-To make set up token authentication for the newly created application, several steps have to be taken:
+To set up token-based authentication, several steps have to be taken:

-* A model that can be accessed
+* A model that can be accessed.
-* A way of encoding and decoding JWT tokens
+* A way of encoding and decoding JWT tokens must be implemented.
 * Methods for checking if the user is authenticated.
 * Controllers for creating and logging in users.
 * Routes for creating users and logging them in and out.